BDC Hamburger Icon

 A registered agent is a valuable business resource.
 Here are some of the benefits a registered agent provides:

-• Registered agents accept service of process.
-One of the most significant immediate benefits of working with an RA is gaining an extra layer of privacy.
-For example, if someone sues your company, you could be served legal documents.
-Instead of this happening in front of customers and employees, potentially damaging your business reputation, a registered agent would step in to receive service-of-process documents on behalf of your business during any legal action.
-They take the legal documents, organize them and privately pass them to you.
-This ensures your business maintains distance from the legal action while staying on track with paperwork.
+• Registered agents accept service of process: One of the most significant immediate benefits of working with a registered agent is gaining an extra layer of privacy.
+For example, you could be served legal documents if someone sues your company.
+Instead of this happening in front of customers and employees, potentially damaging your company’s reputation, a registered agent would step in to receive service-of-process documents on behalf of your business during any legal action.
+They take the legal documents, organize them and pass them on to you privately.
+This ensures your company maintains distance from legal action while staying on track with paperwork.

-• Registered agents are a point of contact.
-Registered agents serve as helpful points of contact.
-An RA will forward legal documents and official notices to the business and report whether the legal entity is in good standing with the state.
+• Registered agents are a point of contact: Registered agents serve as helpful points of contact.
+A registered agent will forward legal documents and official notices to the business and report whether the legal entity is in good standing with the state.
+Using your registered agent’s address, you won’t have to worry about sifting through junk mail or exposing your personal address.

 TipBottom line

-When you’re handling a business lawsuit, don’t discuss the case with anyone outside of legal counsel, and never post anything about it on social media.
+When handling a business lawsuit, don't discuss the case with anyone outside of legal counsel and never post anything about it on social media.

 Who can be a registered agent?

-Typically, registered agents are either individuals (usually corporate officers, directors, lawyers, or certified public accountants) or third-party organizations.
+Typically, registered agents are individuals (corporate officers, directors, lawyers or certified public accountants) or third-party organizations.

 A registered agent must:

-• Have a physical street address within the state (a P.O. box is not accepted)
+• Have a physical street address within the state (a post office box is not accepted)

 • Be available during general business hours